shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/100-plugin-themes.md

 More information: https://getbootstrap.com/docs/4.0/getting-started/theming/#variable-defaults

-To be able to override Bootstrap variables you can define an additional SCSS entry point in our `theme.json` which is declared before `@Storefront`.
+To be able to override Bootstrap variables you can define an additional SCSS entry point in your `theme.json` which is declared before `@Storefront`.
 This entry point is called `overrides.scss`:

 ```json